Keep the information system up to date #CyberSecMonth

 - Identify the time and resources required to migrate each software in the decline phase (non-regression test, backup and data migration procedure, etc.).

 Facilitate the implementation of these good practices

 Ensure software compliance:

-SUMo (for Software update Monitor) is a tool that is easy to use and yet very useful because it automatically detects, through an analysis of the hard disk, new versions of software installed on the computer in question.
+SUMo (for Software Update Monitor) is a tool that is easy to use and yet very useful.
+It automatically detects, through an analysis of the hard disk, new versions of software installed on the computer in question.
 The little something extra about this really practical solution is that it is free and available in French.
 During an analysis, if SUMo discovers a new version of a software, the console displays the version currently installed on the computer and the new version of the software as well as a link to download it.
 There is also a paid version that allows you to download updates directly from developers’ websites.

 WAPT for simplified fleet management:

-With the deployment of software packages, you have three options.
+Regarding the deployment of software packages, you have three options.
 First, it is possible to download the secure packages from our store (with more than 1000 packages available).
-Alternatively, you can create your own packages via the WAPT console, we use the wizard package and PyScripter environment to really simplify package creation, as you can see below.
+Alternatively, you can create your own packages via the WAPT console.
+We use the wizard package and PyScripter environment to really simplify package creation, as you can see just below.
 If all this seems complex to you, it is still possible to ask us to develop your packages for you.

-As the creators of WAPT, we are best able to answer your questions and solve your problems, whether through our support tickets or through the datadock certified training we provide on our software.
+As the creators of WAPT, we are best able to answer your questions and solve your problems.
+We have implemented support tickets and datadock certified training on our software.
 Our DevSecOps working methodologies and our 15 years of expertise in securing the local network make us trusted partners to act effectively on a computer fleet.